Featured Snippets that Answer Questions

 When a set of terms is used for the query definition, stop words may be removed from the question phrase, and the similarity of the two-term sets may be evaluated.

 If the similarity meets a threshold, a match is determined.

 Using the drawing about the distance from the earth to the moon, for the query definition of [distance earth moon far elliptical apogee perigee], only the header, with the text “How far away is the Moon from the Earth?], results in a match to the query definition.

-The term vector generator, for each of the identified question phrases, selects in the resource a section of text immediately after the question phrase as an answer.
+For each of the identified question phrases, the term vector generator selects in the resource a section of text immediately after the question phrase as an answer.

-The term vector generator can use a number of text selection rules to choose the answer text.
+The term vector generator can use several text selection rules to choose the answer text.

 In the case of structured HTML data, an entire paragraph immediately after a header can be selected.

 For the example of the drawing about the distance from the earth to the moon, the entire paragraph is selected as the answer text.

 In other circumstances, up to N sentences are selected, or until the end of the resource or formatting, a break occurs.

 The value of N can be any number, such as 1, 3, or 5.